How Much Does a Website Cost in 2026?

 Option 4: Web Design Agency ($3,000 - $15,000)

 Agencies offer a more structured process: discovery, design, development, launch, and often ongoing support.
+Since 94% of first impressions are design-related (ResearchGate, 2023), the strategic approach an agency brings to design directly impacts whether visitors trust you enough to become customers.

 What you get: